Referring a student to the Student of Concern Committee

 Helping a friend

-Please note that staffing is limited, especially during times of the semester when CPS is highly utilized.
-CPS is not able to accommodate all outreach requests so it is recommended that you request programs early in the semester.
-We request two weeks advance notice for non-urgent requests and encourage campus partners to request programs by March 14th.
-After March 14th, CPS will only be able to respond to crisis-related outreach requests.
+Please note that staffing is limited, especially during times of the semester when CAPS is highly utilized.
+CAPS is not able to accommodate all outreach requests so it is recommended that you request programs early in the semester.
+We request two weeks advance notice for non-urgent requests and encourage campus partners to request programs early in the semester, otherwise CAPS may only be able to respond to crisis-related outreach requests.